-View information on drug and alcohol misuse recovery..
+View information on smoking and drug and alcohol misuse support.

 A number of voluntary, charity and faith groups in Chorley have come together to launch the Chorley Community Helpline.
 This free phone helpline will allow individuals to access the emergency food support they require from a local group.

 If you hear an incident and think that a neighbour is in danger, or any children they may have, then we would suggest contacting the police.
 The police have a responsibility to respond and to undertake a risk assessment where there is domestic abuse taking place.

 View information on support available following the death of a family member or friend.

 Adult social care is a service provided by Lancashire County Council.

 The Council is proud to say that Chorley is recognised as a dementia friendly community.
 Chorley Council works in partnership with a variety of businesses and charities throughout the borough to improve and better the lives of people living with dementia.
 We ensure that people feel properly supported and strive to build relationships with service users and carers alike.
 On this page you should find information about all the services available in Chorley and nationally.

 We are currently working with ICare, a meals on wheels provider, who can offer a daily hot meal or frozen delivery service for qualifying Chorley residents.